EndPointCorp/end-point-blog/2024/12/net-caching-cloudflare.md

 ![Adding a rule to enforce a cache bypass on the user-dependent API endpoints.](https://raw.githubusercontent.com/juanpabloventoso/end-point-blog/refs/heads/master/2024/12/net-caching-cloudflare/cloudflare-cache-bypass.jpg)

-> Note: It's important to set this rule to the first position in the list, so it's not overriden by previous rules that were deployed.
+> Note: It's important to set this rule to the first position in the list, so it's not overridden by previous rules that were deployed.

 ### Testing